-Even as the Indian start-up ecosystem has evolved over the last few years and entrepreneurs have experimented with several industry segments, the e-commerce and internet segments continue to be the hot-spots of software product industry in the country.
-This reflects in the fact that 50 per cent of the 159 merger and acquisition (M&A) deals that took place in the software product industry since 2010 till May 2014, were in the e-commerce and internet segments, a report published by software product think-tank, Indian Software Products Industry Roundtable (iSpirt) and technology-focused middle market advisory boutique Signal Hill showed.
-In value terms, 51% of the around USD 1.78 billion that was spent on M&A http://pe.pedaily.cn/201403/20140310361575.shtml activity in the software product space in India went to these two segments, the report said.
-The report named Indian e-commerce majors like Flipkart, Myntra and Snapdeal among the leaders in receiving marquee investments.
+Even as the Indian start-up ecosystem has evolved over the last few years and entrepreneurs have experimented with several industry segments, the ecommerce and internet segments continue to be the hot-spots of the software product industry in the country.
+This is reflected in the fact that 50% of the 159 merger and acquisition (M&A) deals that took place in the software product industry since 2010 till May 2014, were in the e-commerce and internet segments, a report published by software product think-tank, Indian Software Products Industry Roundtable (iSpirt) and technology-focused middle market advisory boutique Signal Hill showed.
+In value terms, 51% of the around USD 1.78 billion that was spent on M&A activity in the software product space in India went to these two segments, the report said.
+The report named Indian ecommerce majors like Flipkart, Myntra and Snapdeal among the leaders in receiving marquee investments.

 PE investors, who have been struggling to make exits from their investments, have finally found a way out in India's booming stock markets.
-With the Indian stock market touching 25,000 points in 2014, a lot of PE investors are on exit mode.
+With the Indian stock market touching 25,000 points in 2014, many PE investors are in exit mode.
 The figures of the past couple of months show that exits have gained momentum.
 Bain Capital, which encashed the feel-good factor by selling one third of its stake in Hero MotoCorp for about USD 250 million, has made a 2x return on its two-year-old investment.
-In the unlisted space, another PE major ChrysCapital, which invested a mere USD 10 million for a 12% stake in Intas Pharmaceuticals, sold about 11% stake from its 10-year old investment for USD 160 million to Temasek in early June, 2014.

-Earlier in Japan, Bain Capital also acquired 100% interests in 3,600-outlets strong Skylark, the Japanese giant in franchise restaurant chains in 2011 at USD 2.1 billion, which was the largest financial deal in Japan after the economic turmoil.
+In the unlisted space, another PE major ChrysCapital, which invested a mere USD 10 million for a 12% stake in Intas Pharmaceuticals, sold an 11% stake in its 10-year old investment for USD 160 million to Temasek in early June, 2014.
+Earlier in Japan, Bain Capital also acquired a 100% interest in 3,600outlets strong Skylark, the Japanese giant in franchise restaurant chains in 2011 at USD 2.1 billion, which was the largest financial deal in Japan after the economic turmoil.
 It is anticipated that Skylark will be listed on the Tokyo Stock Exchange shortly.